Anichitra30/WiKiJeopardy/README.md

+# Objective
-To answer the questions from Jeopardy using the Wikipedia, this is an implementation of a part of IBM Watson.
+To answer the questions from Jeopardy using the Wikipedia pages, this is an implementation of a part of IBM Watson.

 Built usng Apache Lucene and Stanford CoreNLP.